espocrm/documentation/docs/administration/iis-server-configuration.md

-# IIS (Internet Information Services) server configuration for EspoCRM v7
+# IIS server configuration for EspoCRM v7

 These instructions are supplementary to the [server configuration](server-configuration.md) guidelines.
 Note that all configuration settings listed here are made on Ubuntu server.